lucasmtz/cookiecutter-tdsp/{{cookiecutter.__package_name}}/data/README.md

 # Data Directories

 This directory is tracked by dvc, so that the data is versioned and can be shared with other contributors.
+If you want to ignore some folder or file, you can add it to the `.dvcignore` file.

 The data directory is organized as follows:

-## raw
+## external

-The original datasets pulled from a source system.
+Data from third party sources

 ## interim